Coinbase Pro Review

 - Smooth transition between Coinbase and Coinbase Pro.
 If you already have a Coinbase account, you can use the same login credentials on Coinbase Pro and transfer your funds between Coinbase and Coinbase Pro wallets instantly and for free.

 - Coinbase Prime.
 Institutional cryptocurrency investors are recommended to open a Coinbase Prime account, which is much like the Coinbase Pro but tailored for corporate professionals.

 - Secure exchange.
 Coinbase is well-known for its security measures.
 It employs highest-level security standards and has never been hacked before.
-Besides, Coinbase offers regulatory security, too, since all its deposits are FDIC insured (up to USD 250,000 for U.S residents).
 The exchange also runs Coinbase Custody service for institutional clients seeking the highest level cold storage security for their crypto assets.